louis61619/elp-schema-form/README.md

 ## how to use

+you need confirm you have install [element-plus](https://element-plus.org/zh-CN/)

 ```
 npm i @l-lib/elps
 ```

-then you can copy this code or see [example](https://louis61619.github.io/elp-schema-form/)
+then you can copy this code or see docs [example](https://louis61619.github.io/elp-schema-form/)

 ```vue
 <template>